 Watch our ‘Why Take Part’ video:

 Every baby is special, but those born today belong to a one-of-a-kind generation.
-The pandemic and the cost-of-living crisis have brought unique challenges for mothers and fathers like you, your children and your futures.
+The cost-of-living crisis, advances in digital technology, and environmental concerns have all brought unique challenges for mothers and fathers like you, your children and your futures.

-Generation New Era is the first new UK-wide study of its kind for more than 20 years.
+Generation New Era is the first new UK-wide study of its kind in 25 years.
 It aims to follow the lives of this new generation as they grow up in our changing world.

-By being part of Generation New Era, you will be helping researchers to understand the lives of children growing up in the UK today and contributing to this internationally important historical series of studies.
+By being part of Generation New Era, you are helping researchers to understand the lives of children growing up in the UK today and contributing to this internationally important historical series of studies.

 Make the case for change

-By providing vital new insights into the health and development of children, Generation New Era will help make a real difference to society.
-The study findings will be used by researchers, governments, policymakers and service providers and will inform decisions about the services and support available for children and families everywhere.
+Generation New Era will provide vital new information about children’s health and development.
+Findings from the study will be used by researchers, governments, policymakers and service providers and will inform decisions about the services and support available for children and families everywhere.

-The findings from previous studies have been a real force for change.
+The findings from studies like Generation New Era have been a real force for change.
 For example, they have:

-By being part of Generation New Era, you will be making an important contribution to society, helping to provide vital evidence on issues that matter to families now.
+By being part of Generation New Era, you will be making an important contribution to society, helping to shed light on issues that matter to families now.

 Be the voice for families like yours

 There is no child like your child and no family like your family.
-Taking part in the study means that your child’s unique journey, and your family’s unique experiences, will be included in these important statistics.
+Taking part in the study means that your child’s unique journey, and your family’s unique experiences, are included in these important statistics.

-We can’t invite everyone to take part but we’ve been able to ensure that the families we have invited, together, reflect the diversity of each region, country and the UK as a whole.
-And this is why it’s so important that as many of you as possible do get involved – to make sure that the story the study tells reflects the whole of our society.
-And give everyone a chance to be heard.
-Each family chosen for the study is unique and we can’t replace you with anyone else.
+We can’t invite everyone to take part, but we will ensure that the families chosen for the study, together, reflect the diversity of each region, country and the UK as a whole.
+This way, the story the study tells will reflect the whole of our society.
+Through the families invited to join the study, everyone will have a chance to be heard.

-It’s really important that we hear from fathers as well as mothers, and from parents who may be living apart from their child’s other parent.
-This is so we can build up as complete a picture as possible of each child’s life.
+We want to hear from fathers as well as mothers, and from parents who may be living apart from their child’s other parent.
+This is vital so that we have a complete picture of each child’s life.

 Share your experiences